chriszarate/sheetrock/README.md

 and they will be swapped out with the corresponding column letters.
 Wrap column labels in percent signs, e.g., `"select %name%,%age% where %age% > 21"`.

+### chunkSize
+* Default `0`
+* Expects non-negative integer

+Use this option to enable lazy-loading or chunking of the data.
+When set to `0`, Sheetrock will fetch all available rows.
+When set to `10`, for example, it will fetch ten rows and keep track of how many rows have been requested (by storing an `offset` on the targeted element using jQuery’s `$.data`).
+On the next request, it will pick up where it left off.

 ### columns
 * Default `{}`
 * Expects hash map of column letters to strings